 Chapter 5: Embeddings and Semantic Search

-Most useful LLM products eventually need search.
+Most useful LLM products eventually require search.
 A support bot needs to find the right policy.
 A coding assistant needs to find the right function.
-A note app needs to find related ideas.
-A memory system needs to retrieve old facts without dumping the entire history into the prompt.
+A memory system needs to retrieve old facts without dumping a gigabyte of history into the prompt.

-Keyword search is still useful, but it is not enough.
+Keyword search is a powerful tool, but it is not enough on its own.
 If a user asks for “refund window,” the relevant document might say “returns are accepted within 30 days.”
-A keyword system may miss it because the exact words differ.
-Semantic search exists to solve that gap.
+A keyword system might miss this completely because the exact words differ.
+We need a system that understands meaning, not just spelling.

-That one pipeline powers document search, long-term memory, recommendations, duplicate detection, code search, and many retrieval-heavy product features.
+That single pipeline powers document search, long-term memory, recommendations, duplicate detection, and code search.

-Boundary note: this chapter stops at semantic search.
-It teaches how to turn documents into searchable vectors and how to evaluate whether search found the right chunks.
-Chapter 6 turns those chunks into a complete RAG answer with prompt assembly, citations, missing-evidence behavior, and answer evaluation.
-Chapter 7 upgrades retrieval with keyword search, hybrid search, reranking, HyDE, and more advanced ranking strategies.
+Boundary note: This chapter stops strictly at semantic search.
+We will learn how to turn documents into searchable numbers and how to evaluate whether our search found the right text.
+Chapter 6 will use these search results to build a complete RAG (Retrieval-Augmented Generation) system, where the application assembles a prompt and cites sources.
+Chapter 7 will upgrade retrieval by mixing it with keyword search and advanced ranking strategies.

 “How do I reset my password?”